keithalpichi/audio-player/README.md

 // audio player keeps track of the current audio file.
 // invoking .play() plays the sound again. audioPlayer.play();

+// seek to a specific point in time but pause playback audioPlayer.seek(1.23);
+// seek to a specific point in time and resume playing immediately audioPlayer.seekAndPlay(1.23);

 // load more audio into the player and play them audioPlayer.skipForward();